-Author contributions
+Author contributions.
 LL performed the analysis with the inputs from the co-authors, prepared the figures, and wrote the first draft.
 HL devised the conceptual idea and supervised the study.
 GA provided frequent assistance in processing the data and developing the model.
 All the co-authors contributed to the writing.

-Competing interests
+Competing interests.
 At least one of the (co-)authors is a member of the editorial board of Earth System Science Data.
+The peerreview process was guided by an independent editor, and the authors also have no other competing interests to declare.